ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 If you can't access it, first wait approximately 10-15 seconds after executing the command.
 If you still can't connect after that then you might need to forward port `9090` on your virtual machine.

 For VirtualBox you can forward the port **2** ways.
-Either through the GUI, or using the command line on the Host machine
+Either through the GUI, or using the command line on the Host machine.
+For Azure you can forward the port **1** way, which involves the GUI.

 ### Forwarding a Port on the Host Machine's Terminal